 1. Is there any legislation relating to working from home in your country?

-3. Can an employer force an employee to work from home?
+3. Can an employer force an employee to work from home or to return to the office if they have been working from home?

 4. Can an employee force an employer to allow them to work remotely?

+Generally, no. The employee may propose to the employer that they work remotely, and vice versa, but neither party is obliged to accept such proposal.
 Under specific circumstances (e.g. where the proposal is made by an employee who is a parent or adopter of a child of up to 8 years of age), the employer could be required to justify in writing their rejection to such proposal.

-5. Does an employer have to provide the employee with office equipment and supplies for remote work?
+5. Does an employer have to provide the employee with office equipment and supplies where remote working is agreed or required?

 Yes.
 The employer has an obligation to provide the employee with office equipment and supplies needed to perform the remote work.
 However, in the individual employment contract, it can be stipulated that the employee will use their own equipment.
 No such option is given regarding the supplies – these must be provided by the employer.

-6. Does a company have to reimburse an employee for expenses incurred while working from home?
+6. Does a company have to reimburse an employee for expenses incurred in connection with remote working, and if so, which expenses?

-The employer has the obligation to provide at its own expense internet connectivity and supplies for the operation of the technical equipment necessary for remote work.
+The employer has an obligation to provide at its own expense internet connectivity and supplies for the operation of the technical equipment necessary for remote work.
 This obligation is often fulfilled by reimbursing the employee for the expenses made for Internet or supplies.

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?